palafrank/valuator/README.md

 The value of the cash generated for the equity holder up to a terminal date discounted by a discount rate that decays the value of the cash being generated over the period of time.
-The cash generated could also be derived from Free Cash Flow (FCF) of the cash flow statement but it might hide some loss loss of value to equity holders
+The cash generated could also be derived from Free Cash Flow (FCF) of the cash flow statement but it might hide some loss of value to equity holders

 The discount rate could be the risk-free treasury yield or a more company specific rate by using the weighted average cost of capital (WACC)

+An investor obtains this value and compares it to the current stock price and the return on the cost if it were to be invested in alternate investments.

 DCF = cash out/(1-r)^year (series for the period of time being calculate)